 - The action phase is where the bulk of the things happen.
 It lasts until everyone has passed – you can take as many actions as your money and resources allow you to.

 - Production phase.
 Units on the map now produce resources and money.
-How many, is easily seen on your player board, counting the missing pieces.
+This is easily seen on your player board by counting the missing pieces.
 You can also create processed goods if you have a required building.

 - Scoring phase.
 Players receive points according to the currently active scoring tile.